DB1111d/aws-analytics-monitor/README.md

 - Analytics data is only accessible through your authenticated API Gateway endpoints
 - Self-registration is disabled by default in the setup above
 - Visitor hashing should be done server-side or using a privacy-preserving method — avoid storing raw IP addresses

 ---

-## Cost Estimate

-For a low-traffic personal or portfolio site (under ~50,000 pageviews/month), this entire stack should run within the AWS free tier at **$0/month**.
-The main cost drivers at scale would be DynamoDB reads and Lambda invocations, both of which have generous free tiers.

----